benflux/pause-gmail-inbox/README.md

 7. Edit the script properties of your script project at [https://script.google.com/](https://script.google.com/).
 You'll need two properties:

+    * `UNPAUSE_DAYS`: Days of week you want to unpause.
+Accepts multiple days and values are comma separated.
+      Valid values are: SUNDAY,MONDAY,TUESDAY,WEDNESDAY,THURSDAY,FRIDAY,SATURDAY
-    * `UNPAUSE_ON_WEEKENDS`: Valid values are 'true' and 'false' (no quotes).
+    * `UPAUSE_TIME`: Accepts multiple times and values are comma separated.
-    * `UPAUSE_TIME`: Use the 24 hour clock to pick a time.
-If you use AM/PM, and want to unpause at 4:30pm, then set the value to 16:30.
+      Use the 24 hour clock to pick a time.
+If you use AM/PM, and want to unpause at 4:30pm and 8:30pm, then set the value to 16:30,20:30.

    NOTE: You had better format things correctly.
 This is running on your account, and if you mess up, it's all on you to fix it.
 Nobody is going to come rescue you.